 “That is most kind, thank you.
 I’ll have the same, neat.”

 “Yes, I’ve always felt that if you’re going to have a drink, then drink it correctly.
 When a friend of mine used to complain because I’d forgotten to serve ice and soda, I finally said, look, if you’re going to drink a man’s drink then drink it like a man — NEAT!”
-Chuckling Jack continued, “he never mentioned ice or soda again, but did switch drinks.”
+Chuckling Jack continued, “he never mentioned ice or soda again, but did switch drinks a few weeks later.”

 The man revealed a slight grin.
 “Looking at you in this state I wouldn’t have guessed you for a ‘Scotch-neat’ type of guy.
 “Where are you from Jack?”

 “Originally New York City.
-After college I had settled in San Francisco.”
+After college, I settled in San Francisco.”

 “You’re a bit of a mystery.
 You must be really down on your luck to be applying for this job.
 While at first glance someone might misread you as a drifter, you’re not, are you?